express-validator/express-validator/README.md

 - [License](#license)

 ## Upgrade notice
-If you're arriving here as a express-validator v3 user after upgrading to v4, please check the [upgrade guide](UPGRADE_GUIDE.md) in order to find out what's different!
+If you're arriving here as a express-validator v3 user after upgrading to v4+, please check the [upgrade guide](UPGRADE_GUIDE.md) in order to find out what's different!

+**Also please note that, starting with v5.0.0, no new features will be accepted into the legacy API.
+Only bug fixes will be made.**

 ## Installation
 ```